 Practitioners with Temporary License

-The following may enroll as an MHCP provider if they meet the requirements in MN Rule 9505.0390 Subp.
-1, item A or L:
+The following may enroll as an MHCP provider if they meet the requirements in Minnesota Rules:

-Speech language pathologists and audiologists who hold valid temporary licenses must also be actively enrolled with Medicare before enrolling with MHCP per MN Rule 9505.0391.
+Speech-language pathologists and audiologists who hold valid temporary licenses must also be actively enrolled with Medicare before enrolling with MHCP.

-Physical therapists with a valid temporary permit to practice and occupational therapists with a valid temporary license to practice may provide services under the supervision of a licensed physical therapist/occupational therapist, but may not enroll as MHCP providers.
+Physical therapists with a valid temporary permit to practice and occupational therapists with a valid temporary license to practice may provide services under the supervision of a licensed physical therapist or occupational therapist, but may not enroll as MHCP providers.

 Therapy Students Providing Care

 Only the direct one-to-one patient contact services of the qualified therapist as defined in this section are billable when a student is involved in the delivery of services.
-Services performed by a student are not reimbursed even if provided under “line of sight” supervision of a qualified therapist.
-Qualified therapists may bill and be paid for the provision of services in the following scenarios:
+MHCP does not reimburse for services a student performs even if the student provides the service under “line of sight” supervision of a qualified therapist.
+Qualified therapists may bill and be paid for providing services in the following scenarios:

 Refer to these Rehabilitation Services Procedure Code Charts: